Thoughts and impressions of happenings in the world of PowerPoint and presentations, continuously updated since 2003.

 Tagged as: Ezine, Indezine, News, PowerPoint

-Learn how to merge shapes with pictures in PowerPoint 2016 for Mac.
+Learn how to align text within a shape or text box in PowerPoint 2016 for Mac.

 Filed Under: